theamazing0/VideoSummarizer/README.md

 ## Assembly AI API Key
 You need an api key from https://www.assemblyai.com/.
 If you are deploying on replit add a secret named "assembly" and put your api key inside.
-Otherwise, uncomment the normal way and comment the replit way in secrets.js and insert you api key
+Otherwise, uncomment the normal way and comment the replit way in secrets.js and insert your api key.

 **TODO/NOTE: API KEY TRANSMISSION IS NOT SECURE ENOUGH FOR PUBLIC USE**